-Nina Sublatti — She’s from Georgia, and is representing them in the Eurovision Song Contest 2015 in Vienna and, she is, absolutely phenomenal.
+Nina Sublatti — Sublatti is from Georgia, and will be representing the country in the Eurovision Song Contest 2015 in Vienna and, she is, absolutely phenomenal.
 You can currently hear Nina Sublatti’s entire debut album in the YouTube video below.

-Marco Masini — He’s from Italy.
+Marco Masini — He is from Italy.
 I just discovered Marco Masini this week, and I can’t get enough of him.
 Here he is singing his song ‘Che Giorno è’ at the Sanremo Festival in Sanremo, Italy last week.

-Indila — She’s from France.
+Indila — This fabulous singer is from France.
 She is of Indian, Egyptian, Algerian and Cambodian descent, which has made her exotically beautiful, and she has an ethereal loveliness to her voice you really should hear.

 Julien le Play — He is from Austria.
 He primarily sings in German, his voice is lovely, and his songs (mainly pop ballads) are gorgeous.